CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: Preliminary and Problem Definition

 \subsection{Definitions}

 \begin{itemize} \item \textbf{Region:} A spatial region, denoted as $r \in \textbf{R}$, pertains to a well-defined area within a geographical context.
-It comprehensively encompasses diverse administrative divisions.
-To illustrate, we can denote the city of Tokyo as $r_{\text{Tokyo}}$, representing the entirety of Tokyo's area, which encompasses its administrative divisions, neighborhoods, landmarks, and the surrounding regions.
+It comprehensively encompasses diverse administrative divisions, including prefectures, cities, and specific regions within a city.
+To illustrate, we can examine the city of Tokyo as an exemplar of a spatial region.
+This particular spatial region can be denoted as $r_{\text{Tokyo}}$, representing the entirety of Tokyo's area, which encompasses its administrative divisions, neighborhoods, landmarks, and the surrounding regions.

 \item \textbf{Cell:} A cell, within the context of the taxi demand prediction task, is defined as the smallest unit on which the region is partitioned.
+The objective is to train a taxi demand system to make predictions at this granular level.

 \item \textbf{Time slot:} The continuous time is partitioned into sequential and equal time intervals.
-Each slot is denoted as $T_k$, $1 \leq k \leq K$, where $K$ represents the number of time intervals during a continuous period of time.
+The suffix $t$ of \textit{time slot} indicates the duration from a point in time to the next point in time.
+We set a time interval of 30 minutes to provide a balance between granularity and computational efficiency, allowing for accurate predictions while maintaining efficient processing for taxi demand systems.

 \item \textbf{Taxi Demand:} In the region $r$, passengers locally request or pick up a taxi and travel to their destination.
 The number of taxi demands in each \textit{cell} is defined as the sum of the number of pick-ups in each \textit{time slot}.